Osca254/Phase2-Project/README.md

 ### Written by : Oscar Okumu

  ## Project Description :
- ### Tasha Homes is a web application that seeks to connect home buyers with individuals selling their homes.
+ ### Okumu Homes is a web application that seeks to connect home buyers with individuals selling their homes.

-## Project Setup Instructions:

-1. ###  Install json server to your machine and ensure it is done globally

-2. ###  Clone the project to your local machine and on successful cloning, change the directory to the cloned folder says-my-vertinary.>>

-4.  ###  The web page project is now readily available for interaction

-5.  ### Run `npm start` from a new terminal in the same directory of your cloned application will run the application on a browser.

-    You will be able to view it in the browser via the link >>http://localhost:3000<<

 ## Copyright and License Information:
                                Copyright (c) [2022] [Oscar Okumu]